College Hockey America: Member schools

 There were eight member schools in total during the eleven men's seasons.
 The conference began in the 1999–2000 season with seven teams, and ended in 2009–2010 with four.

 CHA Tournament (Men's Division)

-Tournament champions were awarded the Bob Peters Cup.

-Note: For the first time in conference history, the 2006 men's and women's tournaments were held at the same site: The Michigan State Fairgrounds Coliseum in Detroit, Michigan.
+Regular season champions were awarded the Bob Peters Cup, and tournament champions were awarded the Bruce M. McLeod Cup.
+For the first time in conference history, the 2006 men's and women's tournaments were held at the same site: The Michigan State Fairgrounds Coliseum in Detroit, Michigan.
 The 2008 tournaments were also held jointly, at Dwyer Arena in Lewiston, New York.

 NCAA postseason (Men's) hockey history

 At-large invitee.
 College Hockey America was not awarded an automatic bid until 2003.

 Awards

-At the conclusion of each regular season schedule the coaches of each CHA team voted which players they choose to be on the three All-Conference Teams: first team, second team and rookie team.
+At the conclusion of each regular season schedule the coaches of each CHA team voted which players they choose to be on the three All-Conference teams: first team, second team and rookie team.
 Additionally they voted to award 4 individual trophies to an eligible player at the same time.
 The CHA also awarded an 'Easton Three-Star Player of the Year', given to the player with the highest point total with respect to their being named a star of a game, and a Most Valuable Player in Tournament which was voted on at the conclusion of the conference tournament.
 All awards, with the exception of the Three-Star Player of the Year, were awarded every year of the conference's existence.